Self-orthogonalizing attractor neural networks emerging from the free energy principle: Main Results

 \subsection{Inference}

-So far our derivation only relied on the sparsely coupled structure of the system (deep particular partition), but did not utilize the free energy principle itself.
-We now consider the implications of free energy minimization on the dynamics of the derived recurrent neural network.
-We start by expressing variational free energy (\acrshort{vfe}, eq. (\ref{eq-free-energy-functional})) from the point of view of a single node of the attractor network $\sigma_i$, given observations from all other nodes $\sigma_{\backslash i}$:
+So far our derivation relied only on the sparsely coupled structure of the system (deep particular partition), but did not utilize the free energy principle itself.
+We now invoke the \acrshort{fep} to derive how each node updates its state.
+From the perspective of node $\sigma_i$, the local variational free energy is (see eq. (\ref{eq-free-energy-functional})):

-Where $q(\sigma_i)$ is the approximate posterior distribution over $\sigma_i$, which we will parametrize as a $\mathcal{CB}$ with variational bias $b_q$.
-We are now interested in how node $\sigma_i$ must update its bias, given the state of all other nodes, $\sigma_{\backslash i}$ and the weights $J_{ij}$.
-Intuitively, the last part of eq. (\ref{free-energy-rnn}) tells us that minimizing free energy will tend to pull the system towards a (local) minimum of the Boltzmann-like energy functional (eq. (\ref{hopfield-joint})) of the attractor network (accuracy term), with the constraint that this has to lie close to the initial state (complexity term).

-Let us verify this intuition by substituting our parametrization into eq. (\ref{free-energy-rnn}).
-First, we rearrange eq. (\ref{hopfield-joint}) to get: